bscan/Data-Class/README.md

 ### Runtime impact

-Data::Class does not validate data types or have any runtime impact on your application.
+Type hints do not validate data types or have any runtime impact on your application.
 This is consistent with the Type annotation behaviours of both Python and Typescript.